-Traditional Chinese Medicine (TCM) is a wholistic system of health care that uses Acupuncture, Herbal Medicine, Tui Na (Chinese Remedial Massage), Cupping, Gua Sha (scraping therapy), Moxibustion and lifestyle advice in order to restore homeostasis to the body.
+Acupuncture is a part of Traditional Chinese Medicine and a wholistic system of health care that uses Herbal Medicine, Tui Na (Chinese Remedial Massage), Cupping, Gua Sha (scraping therapy), Moxibustion and lifestyle advice in order to restore homeostasis to the body.
 TCM focuses on addressing the underlying causes for dysfunctional health conditions as well as providing relief from symptoms.
 In this way, TCM is an effective treatment as well as a source of preventative medicine for many acute and chronic conditions.

 Acupuncture involves the gentle insertion and manipulation of very fine needles into these specific acupuncture points around the body.
 The aim of acupuncture is to engage and encourage the flow of Qi (energy and oxygen) throughout the meridians in order to unblock obstructions and revitalize the channels as well as nourish and restore the function of internal organs.
 Needles are retained for between 15-30 minutes and may cause you to feel some slight sensations such as dullness, heaviness or a sense of something ‘moving’ in the channels.
 This is completely normal and a sign of the acupuncture having an effect in the muscles or with the nervous system.